Smantella/combat-stats/README.md

+## Versions 3.x.x are only for FoundryVTT v14
+## Versions 2.x.x are only for FoundryVTT v13

 # ⚔️ Combat Stats

 > Your party deserves more than a forgotten roll.
 Combat Stats tracks every hit, heal, and kill, and makes sure no one forgets who carried the fight.